apache/druid/docs/data-management/automatic-compaction.md

 To use compaction supervisors, set the following properties in your Overlord runtime properties:
-  *  `druid.supervisor.compaction.enabled` to `true` so that compaction tasks can be run as a supervisor tasks
+  *  `druid.supervisor.compaction.enabled` to `true` so that compaction tasks can be run as supervisor tasks
   *  `druid.supervisor.compaction.engine` to  `msq` to specify the MSQ task engine as the compaction engine or to `native` to use the native engine.
 This is the default engine if the `engine` field is omitted from your compaction config

 Compaction supervisors use the same syntax as auto-compaction using  Coordinator duties with one key difference: you submit the auto-compaction as a a supervisor spec.
-In the spec, set the `type` to `autocompact` and include the auto-compaction config in the `spec` .
+In the spec, set the `type` to `autocompact` and include the auto-compaction config in the `spec`.

 To submit an automatic compaction task, you can submit a supervisor spec through the [web console](#manage-compaction-supervisors-with-the-web-console) or the [supervisor API](#manage-compaction-supervisors-with-supervisor-apis).